critesjosh/ZKP-Languages/README.md

 ## GitHub API Search Queries

-The study utilised GitHub's API to search for repositories.
+The study utilized GitHub's API to search for repositories.
 Below are the specific search queries used to identify relevant repositories for each language:

 | Language         | GitHub Search Query              |
 |------------------|----------------------------------|